Choosing the Right Model

 Models and Personas

 Section titled “Models and Personas”Different models have genuinely different characteristics — not just in capability, but in style and “feel.”
 Some users find Claude models (Sonnet, Opus) produce more visually pleasing HTML and more natural-sounding prose.
 Codex models tend to be more precise and structured.
+Among the lower-cost managed options, MiniMax M2.7 and Qwen 3.6 Plus are both worth trying if you want a different style without moving to a premium tier.

 Running the same task with two different models in parallel (one as the main agent, one as a fresh session with no context) is a useful technique for getting varied perspectives on the same problem.